MrChadMWood/Documentation/linux_file_permissions.md

 ### File Permissions Documentation

 Preface: Duely note that every file or directory in Linux has an owner and a group (one group).
-Permissions are set for the owner.
-Permissions are set uniformly for everyone in the group.
-Permissions are set for everyone else.
+  * Permissions are set for the owner.
+  * Permissions are set uniformly for everyone in the group.
+  * Permissions are set for everyone else.

+This is three distinct permission sets being applied to any file or directory.

+Permissions to be applied include read, write, and execute.

 #### Octal Value, File Permissions Set, Permissions Description